top of page

 Take my advice: Don't abuse children.
 I made sure all those who abused me are no longer present in my life.
 They do not deserve the honor.

 That is why I decided to stop going to psychologists.
 It isn't that they are not good at their jobs; it's just that they offer advice and don't necessarily heal you like medical professionals do.
 And of course, it isn't the job of medical professionals to heal you mentally.
-They psychologists, merely help you to find possible solutions to your problems; it does not mean that these solutions would be effective, no matter how much you talk with them about said issues.
+Psychologists merely help you to find possible solutions to your problems; it does not mean that these solutions would be effective, no matter how much you talk with them about said issues.

 I solved much of my issues myself, by going deeper into my psyche, and understanding the roots of my traumas.